This is the 28th post of a 50 article series for new marketers at B2B startups.

 1 month from the show

 This is getting intense — the show is just around the corner!
 Many prospects are planning their travel schedules, so this is a great time to coordinate meetings.
-Schedules at these shows are hectic, but try to pin down a time for key prospects to visit the booth and meet in the conference room.
-Even if the actual meeting time gets changed later, this activity keeps us top of mind with our prospects.
+Schedules at these shows are hectic, but try to pin down a time for key prospects and customers to visit the booth and meet in the conference room.
+Even if the actual meeting time gets changed later, this activity keeps you top of mind with your prospects.